 HTML5 is fundamentally accessible to a lot of developers, given the technology stack it relies on and the environments in which it can run.
 The games tend to be lightweight, require no downloads, and will work in most modern browsers on a wide range of computers.

-Godot is comparatively new to the game engines ecosystem, but it has some pretty interesting features that are getting a lot of people’s attention.
+Godot is comparatively new to the game engines ecosystem, but it has some pretty interesting features that are getting a lot of attention.

 First, Godot is entirely free and open source.
 You’ll never have to pay for it, and Godot will never take a cut from your earnings.
-The codebase is maintained by a few employees, but many bug fixes are solved through community efforts and volunteers.
+The codebase is maintained by a few employees, but many bug fixes are solved via community efforts and volunteers.

-As far as technicalities, Godot is a beast.
+As far as technical ability, Godot is a beast.
 It has 2D toolsets comparable to GameMaker Studio 2 or Unity, with a node-hierarchy system as intuitive as Unreal’s Blueprints.
 Users report Godot being easy to pick up and learn, with a seamless UI, instinctive encapsulation system, and a fully realized 3D aspect that’s being improved upon every day.

 Godot editor.
 Source: GDQuest